“Valorant is cutthroat, punishing, and addictive as hell” –Cecilia D’Anastasio

 According to Polygon, “Each match has 25 total rounds; the first team to win 13 rounds wins the match.”

-Valorant is set to launch to the public in the Summer of 2020.
-With Riot Games’ experience in developing esports infrastructure through League of Legends, all signs point to a global esports network for Valorant as well.
+With Riot Games’ experience in developing esports infrastructure through League of Legends, all signs point to a global esports network for Valorant as well and many professional teams have already formed.

 Related: What is Esports?